itsparth/edgedb-dart/rstdocs/api.rst

 Since the client lazily creates new connections as needed (up to the configured ``concurrency`` limit), the first connection attempt will usually only happen when the first query is run on a client.
-The :ref:`ensureConnected() <edgedb-dart-Client-ensureConnected>` method allows you to explicitly check that the client can connect to the database without running a query (can be useful to catch any errors resulting from connection mis-configuration).
+The :ref:`ensureConnected() <gel-dart-Client-ensureConnected>` method allows you to explicitly check that the client can connect to the database without running a query (can be useful to catch any errors resulting from connection mis-configuration).

-.. _edgedb-dart-Client-execute:
+.. _gel-dart-Client-execute:

 *method* ``.execute()``
 .......................